Blueflier/Blueflier/README.md

 💰 **Helping Handds** — Gamified volunteer discovery app with your friends

+⛑️ **Plate Up** — Meta glasses app that calculates how much you need to excercise to lower blood sugar based on how much you ate

 ## Past Ventures

 [**AI Lab at Biola University**](https://www.biola.edu/ai-lab) — How do we educate non-technical people on the ethics of AI?